-The AggregationSource resource is used to represent connection to the nexus of information for the resources being reflected by the aggregator.
-It contains information needed to access that nexus such as the address and account information needed.
+The AggregationSource resource is used to represent the source of information for the resources being reflected by the aggregator.
+It typically represents a lower layer service provided by another manager.
+It contains information needed to access that source, such as the address and account information.
 It also has a reference to the ConnectionMethod resource used to access it.

 The ConnectionMethod resource is used to represent the protocol and other semantics required to communicate with the resources being aggregated.
 Examples of connection methods are Redfish, IPMI, and proprietary access methods.
-For methods such as IPMI, it's possible to express the variations and nuances from multiple vendors in this resource.
+For methods such as IPMI, it's also possible to specify the variations and nuances from multiple vendors.